Dimixixixiixix/JoeLang-documentation/README.md

 # JoeLang-documentation
 Documentation for my future penguinmod project
 # Syntax
-#### every command must start must start with joe. (this is just for style purposes, might change in a future
+#### Every command must start must start with joe. (this is just for style purposes, might change in a future

-#### every command must have squared parenthesis [ and ] this helps the system check if the command qctually exists
+#### Every command must have squared parenthesis [ and ] this helps the system check if the command actually exists

 (if it dosent have them it is very probable that you will get a "syntax error, command does not exist")

-#### the command name always goes after joe. and before the first [
+#### The command name always goes after joe. and before the first [

 #### Tags go at the start and end of the command you want to place it